 It is not enough to manage the triple constraints of a project.
 You need to understand the business alignment and fitment of the project.
 Therefore, you need strategic & business management skills.
 What does it involve?

-With the changes in PMBOK 6th edition, you need to understand skills that help you analyze competition, market, know the legal implications, business models, etc.
+With the changes in PMBOK 6th edition, you need to understand skills that help you analyze competition, and market, know the legal implications, business models, etc.

 Though leadership skills were discussed in PMBOK 5, the PMBOK 6th edition gives a greater emphasis to these skills.
-Leadership skills include emotional intelligence, problem solving, team building and influencing which give you the needed competency to motivate your team.
+Leadership skills include emotional intelligence, problem-solving, team building, and influencing which give you the needed competency to motivate your team.

 PMBOK 6th edition continues the need for skills with respect to the domain you are working in.
 In addition to this, you would need to know the performance management, earned value management, governance, life cycle management, etc. which were part of the earlier edition too.